ministryofjustice/modernisation-platform-configuration-management/ansible/roles/python-ssm-configure/README.md

-This role is to configure python to allow AWS Systems Manager to apply patches.
+This role is to configure python to allow AWS Systems Manager to apply patches on RHEL 8 instances.